Feat. The Music of David Arnold performed by Garbage

 Remember, 007, shadows stay in front or behind, but never on top.

 We are usually repressing our Shadow Self into the darkest recesses of our mind (placing it behind us in shame).
 And, according to more classical Freudian, psychodynamic theory, we are also pursuing it (placing it in front of us in the form of ambition) by sublimating it into our behavior in socially acceptable, but roundabout ways.
-One example is we might pour ourselves into a career or hobby to divert sexual energy.
+One example is we might pour ourselves into a career or hobby to divert our libido.
 The activity not only diverts our attention away from taboo thoughts and impulses, but ideally places us in a position to where those thoughts and impulses (stemming from the id) can actually be fulfilled, logically by way of attracting mates as a result of increased social status.
 Why do you think WallStreet bankers wanna make all that money???
 Why do rockstars want to be famous?

 Q: Now pay attention, 007.
 I’ve always tried to teach you two things.
 First: never let them see you bleed.

 Desmond Llewelyn’s final line as the MI6 Quartermaster (Q) reveals the character’s (and Bond’s) masculine philosophy for success – show strength, always.
 Lick your wounds alone.
 And retire gracefully.

 In the very next scene, Bond watches a ransom video.
 A young woman asks for help.
 She bleeds from the side of her face.

 Electra King totally defies Q’s formula for success, and nearly conquers the world.
 Unlike traditional bond villains, Electra uses weakness to achieve her ends.
 She uses the emotions of Fear and Sadness in order to appear vulnerable, and lure people into her web.
 Then she strikes.
 She is like a black widow spider, a juxtaposition of delicacy and deadliness.